Virgin Media One: Launch and early years

-In 1997, Canadian communications company Canwest bought a major stake in the new company.
-In 2001, Granada purchased a 45% share in the company.
-By 2006 the group was sold to Doughty Hanson & Co.
+Granada administration

+On 12 September 2000, Granada purchased a 45% equity share (equal to Canwest's share) in the company, for £18.7 million in cash.
+As part of the deal, an agreement was signed to carry the company's programming catalogue, which implied that, from 1 January 2001, Coronation Street would move from RTÉ One to TV3, while Emmerdale would be introduced to Ireland on the channel.
+Granada's involvement with the channel caused it to witness losses of €2.1 million in the first eight months of 2001 alone in CRO accounts.
+The channel was on track to cut its accumulated losses to €5 million in 2001.

+Doughty Hanson & Co. administration

+In May 2006, the group was sold to Doughty Hanson & Co., agreeing to buy 100% of the company for €265 million.
+In May 2006, during the transitional phase, TV3 started handling advertising slots on LIVINGtv's Irish advertising feed, with the sales being managed from the Ballymount complex.

+ITV plc created in 2004 following the merger of Carlton and Granada) The Doughty Hanson & Co. administration changed the channel's public image from a "reseller of cheap American imports" to a channel with a significant amount of local content, something deemed impossible in previous administrations.

+The acquisition of Channel 6 in late 2008 led to the channel rebranding and ditching its founding logo.
+TV3 adopted a uniform brand for both linear channels and its website.

+The plan for what would become UTV Ireland in January 2014 caused TV3 to request information on its BAI terms following the announcement held in November 2013 that it would take over ITV's output agreements.

+Sale to Liberty Global

 In 2015, Liberty Global confirmed it planned to purchase the TV3 Group, approval to purchase the broadcaster was given on 2 October 2015 by the CCPC.

+As Virgin Media One

 In June 2018, it was announced that the TV3 Group channels would be rebranded as Virgin Media Television on 30 August 2018, with TV3 renamed Virgin Media One.

 Subsidiary channels

 Virgin Media One +1

 A timeshift channel TV3 +1 launched on 2 December 2014 on UPC Ireland.
 The channel was added to Sky Ireland on 8 April 2015.

 However, the channel is unavailable to viewers on Saorview, as TV3 were in dispute with its operator 2RN (formerly a subsidiary of RTÉ) over the non-payment of tariffs over several years by TV3.
 On 30 August 2018, with the rebrand of TV3, TV3 +1 was rebranded as Virgin Media One +1.